neuvector/docs/user/pages/11.automation/chapter.md

 # Automating NeuVector

 NeuVector can be integrated into the CI/CD workflow to provide automated scanning and deployment.
-We provide examples of using the CLI or REST API to automate NeuVector deployment.
+We provide examples of using the REST API to automate NeuVector deployment.